maci0/asmatch/docs/user_stories.md

 - The user can provide the query from a file with `--file`.
 - The output can be formatted as JSON with `--json`.
 - The LSH cache is used to speed up searches.
+- The user can disable normalization with `--no-normalization`.

 ---